 The issue lies when approval isn’t instant.
 Automatically, the mind goes to pinpoint every insecurity in detail.
 Currently, we live in a time where instant gratification has been the norm for a while now.
 It has turned into a daily necessity for many, like needing air to breathe.
 It is something we strive for daily, without even realizing it.

-Past traumas, low self-esteem, and the desire to prove oneself can all lead to seeking reassurance in order to achieve a sense of worthiness.
+Past traumas, low self-esteem, and the desire to prove oneself can all lead to attention seeking in order to achieve a sense of worthiness.

 No amount of matches or flattery will ever be enough to help you realize the remarkable person that you are if you do not first acknowledge it yourself.
 Sure, hearing words like ‘how pretty’ or ‘how smart’ you are may offer a short-lived ego boost, but you do not want to be reliant on the praise of others.